SR ADULT VBS DESIGN WORKSHEET

-The 4-day format begins with my participation in worship on Sunday (sermon in storytelling & music, plus children's time and benediction) and a "come-back" concert ("It's Four O'Clock Somewhere!") on Sunday afternoon.
-The VBS sessions start with fellowship at 9:30 Monday, Tuesday and Wednesday mornings, with the Bible school sessions running from 10-12, followed by a light lunch (optional).
+The 4-day format begins with my participation in worship on Sunday (sermon in storytelling & music, plus children's time and benediction) and/or a concert ("It's Four O'Clock Somewhere!") on Sunday afternoon.
+The VBS sessions start with fellowship at 9:30 Monday, Tuesday and Wednesday mornings, with the VBS sessions running from 10-12, followed by a light lunch (optional).
 There is an optional 3-day format of just the VBS experience (Monday-Wednesday) without the Sunday.
-A concert can be added to this format on one of the evenings.
+A concert can be added to the 3-day format on one of the afternoon/evenings.

-I have been a storyteller, a musician, a humorist and a folk-theologian for over 50 years and I use each of these elements in my presentations.
-We will be studying Gospel stories from the life of Jesus and teaching them in contemporary context and application.
+I am a storyteller, a musician, a humorist and a folk-theologian and I use all of these elements in my presentations.
+We will be sharing Gospel stories from the life of Jesus and teaching them in contemporary context and application.
 Each session/lesson is comprised of two or three stories and songs.
 In addition, I teach and lead other music and add worship, commentary and humor to keep things going and flowing.

 Equipment & Materials

 I bring all the sound, stage and lighting equipment I need.
 I also provide each participant with a booklet of the Gospel stories I will be teaching along with the Bible texts and songs I will be using.
 I can use a stage if there is one but I also carry my own small riser/stage that can be put in place once we see the arrangement of the tables.
 Table decorations would be nice, flowers or something festive.
 Dollar General has a variety of large round colored plastic tablecloths that will make the room look like a rainbow!
 I also bring some sets of colored pencils and some coloring sheets on the tables for folks to doodle with.
 A final suggestion on materials, a snack and beverage table (coffee, donuts) for the pre-session gathering time.